bortzmeyer/GoRTR/README.md

 ----------

 The general architecture of RPKI is described in RFC 6480.
-The RFC about the RTR protocol is not yet published.
+The RFC about the RTR protocol is RFC 6810.

 Usage
 -----